nezmickey/calculator/README.md

-my study of making a parser / calculator
+My study of making a parser / calculator